-In Accordance with 24VA10A7 which was published in the federal register 10/2/20 an explanation is provided for the authority, purpose, categories of information, routine uses and record access procedures.
+In Accordance with 24VA10A7 which was published in the federal register 10/2/20 an explanation is provided for the authority, purpose, categories of information, routine uses and record access procedures (2020-21426.pdf [govinfo.gov]).
 All individuals who receive care at VHA are also provided with the Notice of Privacy Practices.
-Notice of Privacy Practices (NOPP): VHA Notice of Privacy Practices VHA Handbook 1605.04: Notice of Privacy Practices
+Notice of Privacy Practice (NOPP): VHA Notice of Privacy Practices VHA Handbook 1605.04: Notice of Privacy Practices (VHA Notice of Privacy Practices)